azavea/raster-vision/README.md

 `1_DSM_normalisation.zip`, `4_Ortho_RGBIR.zip`, `5_Labels_for_participants.zip`, and `5_Labels_for_participants_no_Boundary.zip`.
 Then unzip the files into
 `/opt/data/datasets/potsdam`, resulting in `/opt/data/datasets/potsdam/1_DSM_normalisation/`, etc.

-TODO: instructions for Vaihingen
+For the [ISPRS 2D Semantic Labeling Vaihingen dataset](http://www2.isprs.org/commissions/comm3/wg4/2d-sem-label-vaihingen.html) dataset, download `ISPRS_semantic_labeling_Vaihingen.zip` and `ISPRS_semantic_labeling_Vaihingen_ground_truth_eroded_for_participants.zip`.
+Then unzip the files into `/opt/data/datasets/vaihingen`, resulting in
+`/opt/data/datasets/vaihingen/dsm`, `/opt/data/datasets/vaihingen/gts_for_participants`, etc.

 Then run `python -m semseg.data.factory --preprocess`.
-This will generate `/opt/data/datasets/processed_potsdam`.
+This takes about 15 minutes and will generate `/opt/data/datasets/processed_potsdam` and `/opt/data/datasets/processed_vaihingen`.
 As a test, you may want to run `python -m semseg.data.factory --plot` which will generate PDF files that visualize samples produced by the data generator in  `/opt/data/results/gen_samples/`.
- To make the processed data available for use on EC2, upload a zip file of `/opt/data/datasets/processed_potsdam` named `processed_potsdam.zip` to the `otid-data` bucket.
+ To make the processed data available for use on EC2, upload a zip file of `/opt/data/datasets/processed_potsdam` named `processed_potsdam.zip` (and similar for Vaihingen) to the `otid-data` bucket.

 ### Running experiments